Camerash/flutter_scaffold/README.md

 - App icon generation
 - App splash screen generation
 - Navigation dependent on Auth state changes
-- Provided LoginPage and HomePage as example
+- Provided LoginPage and HomePage that are ready to be used

+Thoughtout the projects, there are multiple `TODO`s to guide you through stuff that requires manual configurations.

+Also, for iOS specific settings, there are some steps that requires you to perform in XCode for best compatibility:
+- Update bundle identifiers under each configurations
+- Update $(FLAVOR_APP_NAME) under "Build Settings"

 ---